davatorium/rofi/doc/rofi-manpage.markdown

         ~/my_script.sh | rofi -dmenu

-  Pressing `shift-enter` will open the selected entries and move to the next entry.
+  Pressing `shift-enter` sends the selected entry to STDOUT and moves to the next entry.

 `-show` *mode*

   Open **rofi** in a certain mode.

-  For example to show the run-dialog:
+Available modes are `window`, `run`, `ssh` To show the run-dialog:

         rofi -show run

-  This function deprecates -rnow,-snow and -now

-`-switchers` *mode1,mode1*
 `-modi` *mode1,mode1*

-  Give a comma separated list of modes to enable, in what order.
+  Specify a ordered, comma separated list of modes to enable.
+  Enabled modes can be changed at runtime.
+Default key is Ctrl+Tab.
+  If no modes are specified all modes will be enabled.

-  For example to only show the run and ssh launcher (in that order):
+  To only show the run and ssh launcher:

         rofi -modi "run,ssh" -show run